Marak/faker.js/Readme.md

 // sets locale to de
 faker.locale = "de";
 ```
-Read further for complete list of locales.
+Read further for a complete list of locales.

 ## API